Batting Style: Right-handed Batsman.

 For a brief stint, he toyed with the idea of being a rugby player but that dream ended when he ruptured a knee ligament.
 Instead, he found himself rising through the ranks as a Rugby Union referee.
 He presently referees between 25 and 30 first class games a year, primarily the Six Nations, the Heineken Cup and the Magner’s League.
 ‘The only final I haven’t done yet is a World Cup final’, he says.

 ‘I didn’t think “Oh my God, I want to be a referee”’, he insists.
 ‘I hummed and hawed about it, but when I did it, I really enjoyed it.
 I love the interaction with the players.
 And it is a good way to stay fit.’

-[ii] His hosts, the McCalmonts laid on ‘a free stand with bottles of Coca Cola and you could drink as much as you wanted.’
-This is a further example of the McCalmonts bankrupting themselves by being the most generous hosts of the 20th century.
+[i] The McCalmonts would ultimately bankrupt themselves by being the most generous hosts of the 20th century!
 ‘I have vivid memories of going to Mount Juliet when the President’s 11 would play the jockeys from the UK’, says Alan.
 ‘I played there once myself.
 Beautiful grounds.
 There was even talk of hosting some of the World Cup there once.
 It nearly happened but for practical reasons it didn’t.’